I recently completed the CrossFit® Level 2 Trainer seminar and it was jam-packed with functional movement.

 The Level 2 Trainer Test

 Anyone interested in taking the course should study the points of performance in addition to the movement themes.
 The test is not incredibly difficult, but it requires the trainer to understand the movement patterns enough to teach, see, and correct problems.

-It would also be beneficial to review the movement guide in the CrossFit Level 1 Training guide.
+It would also be beneficial to review the movement guide in the CrossFit Level 1 Training Guide.

 The author is a CrossFit Level 2 Trainer but did not entirely buy into CrossFit at first go around.
 It took years of falling and getting back up again before it all eventually made sense.
-As in nature, some rocks are harder than others.